nikschadowsky/nikschadowsky/README.md

 ### Hey you!
 I'm Nik Schadowsky👋

-I'm an undergrad in Computer Science and in my freetime I get lost in the world of my projects.
+I'm a master student in Computer Science and in my freetime I get lost in the world of my projects.

 I mainly program in Java but I love to expand my knowledge by using different technologies and programming languages.